 She qualified as a RGN from the University of Surrey in 1990, working as a surgical ward staff nurse then as a ward sister until 1999.
 She then changed career direction, moving to the community and qualifying as a District Nurse before joining the Royal Surrey to take up her current role as lead OG CNS.

-My name is Patricia Wilson, and I am delighted to introduce myself as a Patient Trustee for PrOGress, a charity dedicated to supporting those affected by oesophageal and gastric cancers.
+My name is Patricia Wilson, and I am delighted to introduce myself as a Patient Trustee for PROGRESS, a charity dedicated to supporting those affected by oesophageal and gastric cancers.

 For many years, my professional life revolved around the hustle and bustle of aviation.
 I had the privilege of working as an airport manager for a well-known airline overseeing operations and looking after VIP passengers as they passed through our busy terminals.
 It was a career that demanded both precision and a calm approach, skills I have found surprisingly useful in navigating life's unexpected turns.